 - Vehicle weighs over 10,000 pounds

 - Vehicle is used to deliver people or goods for a profit.
-Examples: pizza delivery driver, flower delivery, Uber or Lyft drivers, charging to drive people to appointments, etc.
+Examples: pizza delivery driver, flower delivery, charging to drive people to appointments, etc.

 - Transporting people as a part of your business (but not for profit) example: a car mechanic that transports customers while their car is being fixed